Methadone Clinic Greenbrier County, WV

 Pyramid Counseling Llc

-Pyramid Counseling Llc is a methadone clinic in Greenbrier County, WV.
+Pyramid Counseling Llc is a methadone treatment facility in Greenbrier County, West Virginia.
 It is located at 3738 Davis Stuart Road, 24901 zip.
-Pyramid Counseling Llc provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Other than methadone treatment, Pyramid Counseling Llc offers group counseling, substance use education and hepatitis education, counseling and support.
-Pyramid Counseling Llc provides medication-assisted services to women and men.
+Pyramid Counseling Llc provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Other than methadone treatment, Pyramid Counseling Llc offers hepatitis education, counseling and support, group counseling and marital/couples counseling.
+Pyramid Counseling Llc provides medication assisted treatment to women and men.

 Seneca Health Services Inc

-Seneca Health Services Inc is a methadone treatment facility in Greenbrier County, West Virginia.
-It is located at 804 Industrial Park Road, Suite 1, 24957 zip.
-Seneca Health Services Inc provides outpatient detoxification, regular outpatient treatment and outpatient treatment.
+Seneca Health Services Inc is a methadone clinic in Greenbrier County, WV.
+It is situated at 804 Industrial Park Road, Suite 1, 24957 zip.
+Seneca Health Services Inc provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detoxification and outpatient treatment.
 Seneca Health Services Inc provides buprenorphine detox, suboxone prescription and naltrexone administration.
-Other than methadone treatment, Seneca Health Services Inc offers marital/couples counseling, group counseling and health education services.
-Seneca Health Services Inc provides medication assisted services to women and men.
+Other than methadone treatment, Seneca Health Services Inc offers substance use education, health education services and HIV and AIDS education, support and counseling.
+Seneca Health Services Inc provides medication-assisted treatment to women and men.

 FAQs for a Methadone Clinic in Greenbrier County, WV: